postman-patt/postmanpatdev/README.md

 ## Deploying to AWS S3

-The following is required to run the site to AWS S3:
+The following is required to deploy the site to AWS S3:

 - AWS CLI
 - Configured AWS CLI credentials with S3 access